Guðni Th. Jóhannesson

 born 26 June 1968) is an Icelandic historian and politician who served as the sixth president of Iceland from 2016 to 2024.

-A historian, Guðni was a professor at the University of Iceland before running for president in 2016.
+A career historian, Guðni was a professor at the University of Iceland before running for president in 2016.
 His field of research is modern Icelandic history, and he has published works on the Cod Wars, the 2008–2011 Icelandic financial crisis and the Icelandic presidency, among other topics.
+He also worked as a translator.
+From 2011 to 2015, Guðni was president of the Icelandic historical society, Sögufélag.

+In May 2016, Guðni launched a bid to become President of Iceland.
+Running as an independent, he won that year's presidential election with a plurality of the vote, becoming the youngest person ever to be Iceland's president.
+His term was met with consistently high approval ratings, at levels unprecedented for any Icelandic president.
+In 2020, he won re-election with an overwhelming majority.
+Guðni decided not to run for re-election again, and left office in 2024, after completing his second term.

 Early life and education

 Guðni is the son of teacher and journalist Margrét Thorlacius and sports instructor Jóhannes Sæmundsson.
 His brother Patrekur Jóhannesson is a former Icelandic handball national team player.
 Guðni played handball in his youth, in both Iceland and the UK.

 Guðni graduated from Menntaskólinn í Reykjavík (MR), a junior college in central Reykjavík, in 1987.
 While at MR, he competed in Gettu betur, an Icelandic team quiz show for junior college students.
 He earned a bachelor's degree in history and political science from the University of Warwick in England in 1991 and a Master of Arts in history from the University of Iceland in 1997.
 He has also studied German and Russian at university level.
 In 1999, he completed an MSt degree in history at St Antony's College at the University of Oxford.
 In 2003, he received a PhD in history from Queen Mary, University of London.